Jordan Botaka: Charlton Athletic (loan)

 On 11 August 2016, Botaka joined Charlton Athletic on a season long loan.

 Botaka made his Charlton Athletic debut, coming on as a second-half substitute for Ricky Holmes, in a 1–1 draw against Northampton Town on 13 August 2016.
 During a 1–0 loss against Rochdale on 1 October 2016, he was subjected of boos from Charlton Athletic after coming on as a late substitute, with Manager Russell Slade described it as “slightly disrespectful”.
 Although Botaka was out over an injury and international commitment by the end of the year, he then got his first start, playing the whole game, in a 0–0 draw against Bradford City on 10 December 2016.
 It wasn't until on 18 February 2017 when he scored in a 3–3 draw against Rochdale.
 He scored again on 4 March 2017, in a 2–1 loss against Northampton Town.
-Although he subsequently spent the most of the season on the substitute bench, Botaka went on to make a total of 29 appearances and scored 2 times.
+Although he subsequently spent most of the season on the substitute bench, Botaka went on to make a total of 29 appearances and scored 2 times.